BlessedForever04/Consist/README.md

 <br>

 <h2>Acknowledgments 🙌</h2>
-<pre>"It's very simple to make todo list.. so lame", this is what everyone said but,"How can we make it work completely and with some fun?", is what my mind said.</pre>
+<pre>"It's very simple to make todo list.. so lame", this is what everyone said.
+"How can we make it work completely and with some fun?", is what my mind said.</pre>